FunnyAWM/MusicSyncTool/README_en_US.md

 1. Install Qt Linguist。

-2. [Download translation template here](https://github.com/FunnyAWM/MusicSyncTool_files/raw/refs/heads/master/template.ts)and open it in Qt Linguist.
+2. [Download translation template here](https://github.com/FunnyAWM/MusicSyncTool_files/raw/refs/heads/master/template.ts) and open it in Qt Linguist.

 3. Generate qm files with Qt Linguist and move it to translations folder of the program after translation finished.